ak-s-0723/Evaluations/src/main/java/org/example/evaluations/evaluation/README.md

 GET API

         a.
 You need to add GET API with path "/{id}/installedVersion/{version}" which will return CheckUpdateResponseDto to client.
+Here datatype of id will be UUID and datatype of version will be String.
         b.
 You need to get LatestVersion by calling getLatestVersion method of IDeployService.
         c.
-If LatestVersion is null, then create an object of CheckUpdateResponseDto with NO_UPDATE status and set version to null in this CheckUpdateResponseDto object.
+If LatestVersion is null, then create an object of CheckUpdateResponseDto with AppId previded in request, NO_UPDATE status and set version to null in this CheckUpdateResponseDto object.
         d.
-If LatestVersion is not null, then create an object of CheckUpdateResponseDto with UPDATE_AVAILABLE status and set version to this LatestVersion in CheckUpdateResponseDto object.
+If LatestVersion is not null, then create an object of CheckUpdateResponseDto with AppId previded in request, UPDATE_AVAILABLE status and set version to this LatestVersion in CheckUpdateResponseDto object.

 ## Hints